orangegroove/OGCoreDataStack/README.md

 ## Notes

-- If you don't disable Foundation assertions in production code, you might end with some exceptions.
+- If you don't disable Foundation assertions in production code, you might end up with some unnecessary exceptions.
 - Uses the @import keyword, so enable modules.

 # Documentation